Fedayo/International-brewery-Excel-Project/README.md

 Comparing these costs to the associated Profit also allows you to assess the profitability of each brand relative to its production costs.

 - In 2017, the brand with the cheapest cost production is beta malt
-- In 2018, the brand with the chheapest cost production is grand malt
+- In 2018, the brand with the cheapest cost production is grand malt
-- In 2019, the brand with the chheapest cost production is beta malt
+- In 2019, the brand with the cheapest cost production is beta malt
 - over the 3 years, it costs more to produce Budweiser compared to other products

 ## SALES REP PERFORMANCE ANALYSIS